Dating as a Widow: Lies We Believe About Being Unwanted | Hope Speaker

 "My husband abandoned me—everyone else will too."
 (I struggled with this as a suicide widow)

-"All the good ones are taken.
+"All the good men are taken.
 I'm too late."

 Now, tear down lies one by one.